ScreepsMods/screepsmod-mongo/README.md

 1. Ensure both mongodb and redis are already installed and running
 2. `npm install screepsmod-mongo` inside your server's mods folder
 3. Start server!
-4. On first start it will import your existing db.json
+4. To import your existing DB, open the screeps cli and run `mongo.importDB()`
-5. Once done (Check the logs) restart the server
+5. Once done restart the server
 6. Done!

 ## Configuration